 One of the most common issues with drumsticks is grip.

-No drummer would want a stick to fly through the stage during a performance.
+No drummer would want a stick to fly across the stage during a performance.

 If you have sweaty palms, you probably have it worse.
 Consider the Promark Active Grip (skip up to our review) or consider any of these accessories:

 Experienced drummers often recommend the Promark Black Stick Rapp drumstick wrap in forums.

 You do have to note that you’ll need to paste the stick wraps onto your drumsticks manually.

-If you are looking to decorate your stick, you can consider electric tapes as a cheaper alternative.
+If you are looking to decorate your stick, consider electric tapes as a cheaper alternative.

-The stick grip by Groove Juice is a product that has been highly recommended in various forums.
+Stick grip by Groove Juice is a product that has been highly recommended in many drum forums.

 It’s a transparent rubber based spray-on adhesive that improves the grip on your drumsticks.

 Plus, the stick grip adhesive does not (significantly) affect the weight or dimension of your sticks so you won’t have to readjust to your sticks after applying the grip spray.

 There are long standing debates on whether you should use drummer gloves.

 - To improve grip or to,

 - To reduce the occurrence of callus on your fingers

 I think it boils down to personal preference.

 Some of them include: Phil Rudd (AC/DC), Johanne James (Threshold) and Carter Beauford (Dave Matthews Band).

 I hope this article has helped you with choosing your first drumstick.

 When choosing your first pair of drumsticks, you should consider the weight, feel and durability of the drumsticks that you are considering.

-Let me know which sticks you went with in the comments below!
+Let me know which sticks you chose, in the comments below!